-We consider the length restricted local alignment (LRLA) problem in which we search for substrings I and J that maximize the score s(I, J) among all substrings I and J with $|J| \leq T$ where T is a given upper limit on the length of J. This is yet another attempt to eliminate problems associated with local alignment.
-The objective is similar to that of normalized local alignment algorithms [5], in that we aim to circumvent the undesirable mosaic and the shadow effects.
-The degree of fragmentation in this new problem is controlled by varying the bound T.
+In this paper we consider the length restricted local alignment (LRLA) problem in which we search for substrings I of X and J of Y that maximize the score s(I, J) among all substrings satisfying $|J| \leq T$ for a given T. This is yet another attempt to eliminate problems associated with local alignment.
+The objective is similar to that of normalized local alignment algorithms [3], in that we aim to circumvent the undesirable mosaic and the shadow effects.
+The degree of fragmentation in this new problem is controlled by varying the upper bound T.

-Length restricted local alignment can be solved by extending the dynamic programming formulation of local alignment problem.
-However the resulting time complexity is O(Tnm), which may not be practical for large values of n, m, and T. In this paper, we propose two approximation algorithms for LRLA.
-The first one is a simple $\frac{1}{2}$ -approximation algorithm, and its complexity is the same as that of the local alignment problem (Algorithm HALF, section 4).
-The second algorithm (Algorithm APX-LRLA, section 4) returns a score guaranteed to be within difference 2Δ of the optimum for a given $\Delta \geq 1$.
-The time complexity of this algorithm is $O(nmT/\Delta)$, with $O(mT/\Delta)$ space.
-These two approximation algorithms can also be used to approximately solve the cyclic local alignment problem (CLA) of maximizing s(I, J) where I is a substring of X, and J is a substring of a cyclic shift of Y. Both algorithms can easily be implemented, without increasing the complexity, for the case of affine gap penalties.
+LRLA can be solved by extending the dynamic programming formulation of local alignment problem with resulting time complexity O(Tnm).
+Since this may not be practical for large values of the parameters, we propose two approximation algorithms for LRLA.
+The first one is a simple $\frac{1}{2}$ -approximation algorithm, with the same complexity as that of the local alignment problem itself.
+The second algorithm returns a score guaranteed to be within difference 2Δ of the optimum for a given $\Delta \geq 1$.
+The time complexity of this approximation algorithm is $O(nmT/\Delta)$, with $O(mT/\Delta)$ space.
+These two algorithms can also be used to approximately solve the cyclic local alignment problem (CLA) of maximizing s(I, J) where I is a substring of X, and J is a substring of a cyclic shift of Y.

 The outline of this paper is as follows.
-In section 2, we discuss related previous work in the literature on algorithms for restricted versions of local alignment, and cyclic edit distance.
+In section 2, we discuss related work in the literature on algorithms for restricted versions of local alignment and cyclic edit distance.
 In section 3 we present the requisite notions and give the notation we use.
 Section 4 contains the description of the approximation algorithms HALF and APX-LRLA.
-Conclusions are presented in section 5.
+Concluding remarks are presented in section 5.

-2. Previous Work
+2 Previous Work